jackyliang/github-docs-search/README.md

      ```

 7. **Notes**
-   - Ensure your PostgreSQL database is configured to handle vector operations.
+   - Ensure Timescale DB is configured to handle vector operations.
    - The script assumes you have the necessary permissions to create extensions and tables in your database.
    - Adjust the `CharacterTextSplitter` parameters in the `read_custom_dataset` function if you need different chunking behavior.
    - The script uses OpenAI's embedding model and Anthropic's Claude model.
 Ensure you have sufficient API credits.

-By following these steps, you should be able to set up and run the `docs_server.py` script, creating a functional RAG system with a vector database backend.
+   - The `index.html` file is a simple React frontend that allows you to search the documentation.
+It uses FastAPI's `query` endpoint to get search results.